Alex's Slip-box

 • Channel info is the four least significant bits

 • The top most bit is always set.
-This identifies the first byte as the one containing the message type and channel info.
+This identifies the byte as the one containing the message type and channel info (ie, status)

 • The subsequent bytes contain the message data.